 Historical Notes for this Recipe:

-This recipe was first posted in 2012.
-It was last updated with more information in 2022.
+This recipe for Eggplant Pizza inspired by Julia Child was first posted in 2012, and it’s been super-popular on the website.
+The recipe was last updated with more information in 2025.

 Pinterest image of Julia Child's Eggplant Pizza